-Leading infant formula manufacturer GMP Dairy chose Abel® ERP for its strong manufacturing features and especially its supply chain traceability that helps customers around the world know their baby’s formula is safe.
+Leading infant formula manufacturer GMP Dairy chose Abel® for its strong manufacturing features and especially its supply chain traceability that helps customers around the world know their baby’s formula is safe.

 It’s no surprise that infant formula makers must meet stringent food quality regulations to safeguard the health of babies.
 Dairy product manufacturers in New Zealand and around the world face even tougher standards if they want to export to China – the world’s largest and fastest-growing infant formula market.

 China introduced new quality measures for imported infant formulas to improve safety and consumer confidence after a number of quality problems.
 Exporters to China must now further demonstrate clear quality control over their entire manufacturing process – from the raw dairy products delivered to their factory to the finished goods shipped to China’s shelves.

 That’s good news for GMP Dairy.
 An established leader in New Zealand’s $200 million export market for infant formula to China, GMP Dairy is particularly well positioned to meet both the new regulations and the surging demand worldwide for quality infant formula products.

 One reason, says GMP Dairy Director Karl Ye, is the company’s new multi-million dollar factory – New Zealand’s first pharmaceutical grade dairy product manufacturing facility.
 With glistening stainless steel mixing equipment and epoxy resin floors, the 5,000-square-metre Auckland facility looks more like a scientific laboratory than a traditional factory.
 Built to strict hygiene standards with extensive automation, the clean room production facility features the most advanced dairy processing, air filtration and testing systems in New Zealand.

 New Zealand’s Prime Minister John Key officially opened the factory in 2012.
 Since then, production has been steadily increasing and in the next few years is expected to reach 40,000 tons of infant formula a year.